Volver al blog

 /html/body/div[1][/html/body/div[1]//p]

-y /html/body/div[2][/html/body/div[2]//p]
+and /html/body/div[2][/html/body/div[2]//p]

 In our case, the dot ensures that /html/body/div and /html/body/div//p refer to the same <div>